 The young people of Gordon Head attended a one-roomed – and later two-roomed – school at the top of Tyndall Avenue.
 Ursula (Edwards) Jupp attended Gordon Head School from 1912 – 1915.
 This is how she recalled the school grounds: “At that time there was just half an acre in the front, later on when they built the two-roomed school they got another half acre at the back.
 Very rough that was too.
 Just where the stumps had been blown out, you know, it was a rough old place in my going to school time there.”
 Ursula’s description was typical for rural school grounds in British Columbia at that time.
 Here’s a photograph that appeared in the Forty-fourth Annual Report of the Public Schools of British Columbia 1914-1915:

-In Fall 1917, the Club wanted to improve their property further.
+In Fall 1916, the Gordon Head Athletic Club wanted to improve their property further.
 They started to investigate the possibility of planting trees on an “Arbour Day” and they wanted to get some expert advice.
-On November 20 1917, a committee was asked to “ascertain Mr. Gibson’s views on the cultivation of school grounds, if possible secure from him an illustrated lecture showing schools in many localities.”
+On November 20 1916, a committee was asked to “ascertain Mr. Gibson’s views on the cultivation of school grounds, if possible secure from him an illustrated lecture showing schools in many localities.”

 Not only are they learning how to cultivate the soil and study the habits of seeds and plants, but to work together for the common good.Maria Lawson, The Daily Colonist, July 8 1917